- Level 1 (Top of Book) market data is free to traders on evaluations

 What are the costs?

-At TradeDay we cover the cost of the Market Data through the 14-day free trial, and through the Evaluation Challenge.
+At TradeDay we cover the cost of level 1 (Top of Book) the Market Data for the Evaluation and the Funded Sim account.

 I already pay for a data feed through someone else, can I use it at TradeDay?